Geeta Nargund, Baroness Nargund: Media career

 In the press, Nargund is a regular contributor to The Huffington Post and has appeared on Woman's Hour on BBC Radio 4.
 She has also published commentaries in The Daily Telegraph, The Independent, The Guardian, The Times, BBC, The Sun, ITV, Cosmopolitan, and the International Business Times UK.
-She is an full member of the Guild of Health Writers UK.
+She is a full member of the Guild of Health Writers UK.
 She delivered a TEDx talk on "Empowering Young People with Fertility Education in 2017.